kraken-io/kraken-node/README.md

 ## Getting Started

-First you need to sign-up for the [Kraken API](http://kraken.io/plans/) and obtain your unique **API Key** and **API Secret**.
-You will find both under [API Credentials](http://kraken.io/account/api-credentials).
-Once you have set up your account, you can start using Kraken API in your applications.
+First you need to sign-up for the [Kraken API](https://kraken.io/plans/) and obtain your unique **API Key** and **API Secret**.
+You will find both under [API Credentials](https://kraken.io/account/api-credentials).
+Once you have set up your account, you can start using Kraken.io's image optimization API in your applications.

 ## Downloading Images

-Remember - never link to optimized images offered to download.
+Remember: never link to optimized images offered to download.
 You have to download them first, and then replace them in your websites or applications.
-Due to security reasons optimized images are available on our servers **for one hour** only.
+Optimized images are available on our servers **for one hour** only, after which they are permanently deleted.

 ## How to use